ssshake/retro-computing-internet-resources/README.md

 ![](https://raw.githubusercontent.com/ssshake/retro-computing-internet-resources/main/screenshots/logo-small.png)

-The goal is to compile a comprehensive list of all projects to get vintage computers connected to the internet!
+The goal is to compile a comprehensive list of all projects which let vintage computers connected to the internet!

 If you have a project you would like added to the list please say so on the **Discussion page** or submit a **PR**!

-I will also be building out supplimentary information on the **[WIKI](https://github.com/ssshake/retro-computing-internet-resources/wiki)**.
+I am building supplimentary information on the **[WIKI](https://github.com/ssshake/retro-computing-internet-resources/wiki)**.

 # Links